 - Do not drink from the same glass, water bottle, cup, straw or pop can as others.

 - Do not share cigarettes.

-- Wash hands well after coughs, sneezes, going to the washroom and before food preparation.
+- Wash hands well after coughing, sneezing, going to the washroom, prior to eating and before food preparation.
 This is important because hand to mouth contact is a common way of spreading many infections.

 Are there any special concerns about encephalitis?